dru1208/finstagram-deployment-guide/README.md

 3. Update your config/database.rb file to match the database.rb file in this repo (the files at the top of this guide)

-4. Run bundle install in the terminal
+4. Copy `bundle install` into the terminal and run it (press Enter).

-5. Commit the changes, and push to the master branch of the repository
+5. Commit the changes, and push to the master branch of the repository by using the following commands in your terminal window.
+Copy and paste them each individually.

 ```
 git add .